JvFg92/Spade_Multi_Agent_System/README.md

-# Python Function Solver Agents 🕵️‍♀️
+# Python Function Generator & Solver Agents 🕵️‍♀️

 This project demonstrates a multi-agent system using the `spade` library to generate and solve polynomial functions.
 The system consists of two main agents: `Gerador` (Generator) and `Resolvedor` (Solver).